-C.L.A.S.S.TM instructors are like C.L.A.S.S.TM professors-they are dog training instructors who teach a C.L.A.S.S.TM curriculum to prepare students for the C.L.A.S.S.TM Evaluation.
+C.L.A.S.S.TM instructors are like class professors-they are dog training instructors who teach a C.L.A.S.S.TM curriculum to prepare students for the C.L.A.S.S.TM Evaluation.
 Search for a C.L.A.S.S.TM Instructor in your area by visiting the APDT Trainer Search at www.apdt.com/petowners/ts.